Blogs

 Lastly, consider cultural fit.
 Many collaborations fail because of ‘artistic differences’ and change management is no different.
 Will your change management partner demonstrate behaviors that align with your organizational values and unite the team, or will they create conflict and damaging divisions?

-In my career I have witnessed at first-hand how one ‘bad apple’ can quickly upset the equilibrium of a high-performing team.
+One ‘bad apple’ can quickly upset the equilibrium of a high-performing team.
 Negative behaviors can manifest in many ways, including:

 • ‘it’s not my job’ – refusal to pitch in to help others for the greater good of the project,